Absolutely everything you need to know about website photos – with a checklist!

 Hair and makeup provided

-I can also provide hair and makeup artists to come to your location.
+I can also provide hair and makeup artists at your location.
 It’s so nice to have someone style you – it’s one less thing to worry about!

 Table of contents